brodieG/r2c/README.md

 -->
 ![](https://github.com/brodieG/r2c/raw/initial/extra/time_gsum_all-vs.png)

 For this specific task I would pick `data.table`.
-No ad hoc compilation required, and it works right in your standard R installation.

 But `data.table`'s Gforce does not work on complex expressions such as the slope of a bivariate regression:

     slope <- \(x, y) sum((x - mean(x)) * (y - mean(y))) / sum((x - mean(x)) ^ 2)